 The Cathedral of Saint Mary of the Flower in Florence is one of the most amazing works of architecture in the world.
 Even if you are not an architect and have no idea about design and building technology, you might have never heard about this astonishing creation.
-And if you haven’t, it definitely worth to be discovered!
+And if you haven’t, it definitely worth to be discovering!

 Duomo di Firenze, as it is called in Italy, can impress the most experienced traveler.
 And the first time in Florence will be absolutely marked by the first impressions about the church.

 I still remember my first time in the city.

 I was strolling toward the center from the railway station enjoying narrow streets, aromas of Italian cuisine, and unique local townscape, and then the Duomo unexpectedly appeared down the perspective of the street.
 Although it was quite far and it was supposed to be only a background of my panoramic view, it stood out strongly.
 It was simply oversized.
 Indeed!
 Santa Maria del Fiore is famous for its anomalous dimensions that 700 years ago was such a challenge for Italian masters of construction.

 It is said that Duomo di Firenze is the third biggest church in the world.
 It is 153 meters (502 ft) long, 90 meters wide (295 ft) and 115 meters (376 ft) high.
 And its dome, which is probably the most famous feature of the Cathedral, is more than 40 meters (130 ft) in diameter.
 Although today we see this masterpiece completed, the construction of the cupola was a tough task that took centuries to be solved.